Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/src/guide/getting-started/data-fetching.md

 For Vue,

-We have created `useApi` as a custom instance of [`useFetch`](https://vueuse.org/core/useFetch/) from `vueUse` and `$api` is a custom instance of [`ofetch`](https://github.com/unjs/ofetch).
+We initially decided to use `$api`(a custom instance of [`ofetch`](https://github.com/unjs/ofetch)) for data fetching due to the following reasons.

- However vue user can use any of the `useApi` and `$api` as per the convenience. but we recommend to use `useApi` for initial data fetching and `$api` for fetching data on the interaction like update, delete.
+1. **Efficient JSON Parsing**: `$api` intelligently parse JSON and native values from responses.

- There are mainly two reason for using `$api` for fetching data on interaction.
+2. **Error Handling**: It automatically triggers error handling when `response.ok` is `false`, providing users with clear error messages and concise stack traces for quick issue resolution.

-- it will smartly parse JSON and native values from response.
+However, when it comes to the initial data fetching, we found that [`useFetch`](https://vueuse.org/core/useFetch/) offers distinct advantages.
+It enables us to effortlessly refresh data when the URL changes.So, We have created `useApi` as a custom instance of [`useFetch`](https://vueuse.org/core/useFetch/) from `vueUse` library.This provides Vue users the flexibility to choose between `useApi` and `$api` based on their specific needs.

-- it will automatically throw errors when response.ok is false with a friendly error message and compact stack
+However vue user have flexibility to choose any of the `useApi` and `$api` for data fetching, but we recommend to use `useApi` for initial data fetching and `$api` for fetching data on the interactions like update, delete.